 We also require all dogs, over 6 months old, be spayed or neutered, with no exceptions.
 Again, this is for the safety and comfort of all our dogs.
 Un-neutered males can present with aggression, constant mounting of the other dogs causing fights, and frequent marking of the daycare walls, and fences.
 Un-spayed females can arouse male dogs, including neutered males.

 All dogs and puppies are required to have up-to date vaccinations including kennel cough and treatment for fleas and lice.
 Puppies must have at least second round of vaccination shots.
 Again, this is for the safety of all the dogs that attend our daycare.

-If you do not wish to have your dog attend our daycare because of our Daycare Acceptance Requirements, we certainly do respect your decision.
+Thank you so much for understanding and respecting our Daycare Acceptance Requirements.
+If you do not wish to have your dog attend our daycare because of our Daycare Acceptance Requirements, please let us know in advance and we will respect your decision.